 Yosemite Faculty Association

 The Office Administration Center (OAC) operates in Founders Hall 131 and is considered an open-entry/open-exit environment.
-Many of MJC’s Office Administration courses are offered “open-entry/open-exit” which means you may add a course well into the semester, and the course is complete once all the requirements have been met.
-The Center allows students to choose the hours during the week that are most convenient for you, DAY or EVENING.
-Instructors will work with you on an individual basis.
+Many of MJC’s Office Administration courses are offered “open-entry/open-exit” which means students may add a course well into the semester, and the course is complete once all the requirements have been met.
+The Center allows students to choose the hours during the week that are most convenient for them, DAY or EVENING.
+Instructors will work with them on an individual basis.

 Group orientations are given for the OAC courses at the beginning of each semester.
 For more information, a list of available courses, and/or the current orientation schedule, please refer to the Office Administration Center open-entry/open-exit website